markqvist/Sideband/README.md

 After the application is installed on your Android device, it is also possible to pull updates directly through the **Repository** section of the application.

 The Sideband APK file is always signed with a consistent signing certificate directly at build time.
-After downloading the APK, you can verify that it has not been modified, by checking that the APK file's signing certificate matches these hashes:
+Before installing it for the first time, you can verify that the APK has not been modified, by checking that the APK file's signing certificate matches these hashes:

 ```text
 SHA-256 digest: 1c65f01f586a2b73ac4eb8bf48730b3899d046447185fd9d005685a4af20cdea